anushkagupta19/Anushka-Gupta/README.md

 ### 👩‍💻 About Me

 I’m currently pursuing a **B.Tech in Computer Science and Data Science** (2023–2027) at the Oriental Institute of Science and Technology, Bhopal.
-Driven by curiosity and creativity, I specialize in building practical AI-powered tools—whether it's fighting misinformation or automating creative content.
-I thrive at the intersection of data, software, and real-world impact.
-When I’m not coding, you’ll find me painting and exploring new creative outlets.
+Driven by curiosity and creativity.

 ---